Skip to content

 • Carry share — for running backs, share of team rush attempts.
 Combine with red-zone carry share for TD modeling.

-The target share vs air yards study walks through which of these stabilizes fastest after a role change — usage features can shift by 15+ percentage points in the first three games after an injury or trade, so freshness matters.
+The target share vs air yards study walks through which of these stabilizes fastest after a role change — usage stats can shift by 15+ percentage points in the first three games after an injury or trade, so freshness matters.

 Layer aDOT and route mix on top